bump-sh/docs/src/_help/mcp-servers/security.md

 The data plane does not persist sensitive data.
 Specifically:

 - **Secret values** are encrypted at rest (AES-256-GCM) and only decrypted in memory for the duration of a workflow execution.
-See [Secrets](/help/mcp-servers/secrets/) for details.
+See [Secrets and config](/help/mcp-servers/secrets-and-config/) for details.
 - **API responses** are processed in memory and discarded after each execution.
 They are not stored or forwarded to the Bump.sh application.
 - **Logs** never contain secret values, request bodies, or response payloads.